Andy Villanueva was born in Mexico, in 1996. When she was 6 years old she moved to Toronto, Canada, where she lives and studies.

-She is a director and screenwriter, as well as an activist.
-In Miss Villanueva Films, Andy has directed several short films and documentaries, and she has participated in diverse cinematographic projects.
+She is a director and screenwriter, and an activist.
+In Miss Villanueva Films, Andy has directed several short films and documentaries, and has participated in diverse cinematographic projects.
 In 2017, Andy received the Horizon Award, at Sundance Festival, and is going to participate in the Short Film Corner at Cannes 2017.
-In 2016, her short film “She’s Bad” was semi-finalist at the Horizon Award.
+In 2016, her short film She’s Bad was semifinalist at the Horizon Award.

-Her play “Voodoo Kingdom” was part of the Paprika Festival 2014.
-Andy has also participated in theatre intensive programs at Tarragon Theatre and Amy Project, as both an actor and playwright.
+Her play Voodoo Kingdom was part of the Paprika Festival 2014.
+Andy has also participated in theatre intensive programs at Tarragon Theatre and Amy Project, as an actor and playwright.

-Grant Winning Project: Wait For Me (2016)
+Winning Project: Wait For Me